microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/TCE_DS_4PWM_Signals_MCC/README.md

 ## Results

-Below are illustrations of logic analyzer captures to help understand how the 4 PWM signals look, and how the scaling of the duty cycles are made using the amplitude and offset:
+The logic analyzer captures below show how the 4 PWM signals look and how and how the scaling of the duty cycles are made using the amplitude and offset:

 <br>The range of the duty cycles is 0-50% of the PERIOD
 <br><img src="../images/usecase1_0_50.png">